Adriela Fernández’s research and teaching center on education and

 Latin American and Latino studies program and the Asian American studies

 program in the college of Liberal Arts, before starting at IPIA.
-She is a
+She serves as a

 permanent contributing editor to the Journal Latin American